mytardis/mytardis/docs/ref/app_migration.rst

   * --removeData replace the online Replicas with a single offline one, and delete the online copies of the data.
 The metadata remains online.
   * -i, --incremental enables incremental archiving
   * -o, --sendOffline if the transfer provider and destination support this, a transferred archive is pushed offline once verified.
-.. option:: -c, --checksums force the transferred archive to be verified against the checksums.
+  * -c, --checksums force the transferred archive to be verified against the checksums.
 (The default is provider specific.)
-.. option:: -k, --keepOnly=COUNT only keep COUNT archives for the Experiments being processed.
+  * -k, --keepOnly=COUNT only keep COUNT archives for the Experiments being processed.
-.. option:: --minSize=SIZE archives smaller than this are not saved / transferred
+  * --minSize=SIZE archives smaller than this are not saved / transferred
-.. option:: --maxSize=SIZE archives larger than this are not saved / transferred
+  * --maxSize=SIZE archives larger than this are not saved / transferred
-.. option:: --maxTotalSize=SIZE this gives an upper limit on the total size of archives created by the run
+  * --maxTotalSize=SIZE this gives an upper limit on the total size of archives created by the run
-.. option:: -f, --force turns --minSize and --maxSize into warnsings; i.e. the archives are saved anyway
+  * -f, --force turns --minSize and --maxSize into warnsings; i.e. the archives are saved anyway
+  * --saveIncomplete causes archives of Experiments with "missing" files to be saved anyway (with a warning).
+Note that a "missing" file may due to a temporary problem with fetching a file from a remote location.
   * --help prints the 'archive' command help.

 The "archivelist" Command